nsrau/azure-docs.it-it/articles/azure-functions/functions-bindings-timer.md

 [!INCLUDE [functions-cron-expressions-months-days](../../includes/functions-cron-expressions-months-days.md)]

-### <a name="ncrontab-examples"></a>Esempi di NCRONTAB
+### <a name="ncrontab-examples"></a>NCRONTAB examples

-Di seguito sono riportati alcuni esempi di espressioni NCRONTAB che è possibile usare per il trigger timer in funzioni di Azure.
+Here are some examples of NCRONTAB expressions you can use for the timer trigger in Azure Functions.

 |Esempio|Quando viene attivato  |
 |---------|---------|